1 Linear equations

 In questions 2-8 verify that the given value is a solution of the given equation.

-1. The general form is a x + b = 0 where a and b are known numbers and x represents the unknown quantity.
+- The general form is where and are known numbers and represents the unknown quantity.